 Therefore, minimizing $W$ in \eqref{eq:W2} is equivalent to

 Problem \eqref{eq:kernel_kmeans} is obviously equivalent to problem \eqref{eq:qcqp3}.
-When $w(x) = 1$ for all $x$, problem \eqref{eq:kernel_kmeans} corresponds to kernel k-means problem \cite{Dhillon2,Dhillon}.
-Thus, the result \eqref{eq:kernel_kmeans} shows that the previous energy statistics formulation to clustering is equivalent to a weighted modification of kernel k-means\footnote{ One should not confuse kernel k-means optimization problem, given by \eqref{eq:kernel_kmeans}, with kernel k-means \emph{algorithm}.
+When $w(x) = 1$ for all $x$, \eqref{eq:kernel_kmeans} corresponds to kernel k-means optimization problem \cite{Dhillon2,Dhillon}.
+Thus, the result \eqref{eq:kernel_kmeans} shows that the previous energy statistics formulation to clustering is equivalent to a weighted version of kernel k-means\footnote{ One should not confuse kernel k-means \emph{optimization problem}, given by \eqref{eq:kernel_kmeans}, with kernel k-means \emph{algorithm}.
 We will discuss two approaches to solve \eqref{eq:kernel_kmeans}, or equivalently \eqref{eq:qcqp3}.
-One is based on Lloyd's method, which leads to kernel k-means algorithm, and the other is based on Hartigan's method, which leads to a new algorithm. }.
+One based on Lloyd's heuristic, which leads to kernel k-means algorithm, and the other based on Hartigan's method, which leads to a new algorithm (kernel k-groups). }.
 One must note, however, that energy statistics fixes the kernel through \eqref{eq:kernel_semimetric}.